-Since you can pretty much google any question you have about being pregnant, I was surprised at some of the things you just don’t know about being pregnant until, well, you are.
-Things you’d think your mom would’ve told you but somehow get missed in the great quantity of new information you suddenly want to know everything about.
+You can pretty much google any question you have about being pregnant, however, I was surprised at some of the things you just don’t know about being pregnant until you are.
+Things you would think your mom would have told you but did not.
+Things that somehow get missed in the great quantity of new information you suddenly want to know everything about.
 Let’s face it—has there ever been a time in your life you were more motivated to learn?
-Here are four things your mom wanted to tell you, but she knew that you wouldn’t understand until you were there:
+Here are four things your mom wanted to tell you, but she knew that you wouldn’t understand until you were there.

-1) That you will worry and fret and become completely consumed by thoughts about this child and being pregnant, pretty much from the minute that second line appears.
-EVERYTHING changes.
-Everything.
-Some of the things make sense; you become hyper-aware of your health and start to do all the stuff you meant to be doing all along).
-Some things don’t make as much sense.
-Like crying when you wake up in the middle of the night NOT on your side.
-And then lying awake, consumed with thoughts about how you probably deprived your baby of oxygen.
+- You will worry and fret and become completely consumed by thoughts about this child and being pregnant, pretty much from the minute that second line appears.
+Some things make sense, some do not.
+You will become hyper-aware of your health and start to do all the stuff you meant to be doing all along.
+However, you can also cry when you wake up in the middle of the night NOT on your side, consumed with thoughts about how you probably deprived your baby of oxygen.
 (You didn’t–I looked it up online.)

-2) You will be fiercely protective of this tiny, unknown little human from the get-go.
-Like, momma bear fierce.
+- Being fiercely protective is kind of an understatement.
+Like, momma-bear fierce.
 Like, (possibly) a tiny bit unreasonably protective.
 I have actually confronted strangers about smoking by the entrance to a building.
 I wish I could say I was polite, but I pretty much shrieked at them that they were damaging my baby.
 I’m not proud of that moment.
-And it wasn’t the first time I lost my sense of social norms during pregnancy.
-But it was pretty spot-on for how consumed you feel about keeping your little one safe.
+It wasn’t the first time I lost my sense of social norms during pregnancy, but it was pretty spot-on for how consumed you feel about keeping your little one safe.

 Becoming a mother is the singularly most transformative experience we go through.
 It’s okay if there is a learning curve.
 Of course we don’t know how to mother—we’ve never been a mother before!
 Or a mother to two kids.
 Or a mother to three.
 You’ll figure out the important stuff, I promise.
 Trust your instincts.
 And call your mom–she’ll know what you mean.